mlee1423/mkdocs-test/docs/1-pc.md

 #### Energy Efficiency
 The 80 Plus certification program for power supply units offers 80 Plus, 80 Plus Bronze, 80 Plus Silver, 80 Plus Gold, 80 Plus Platinum and 80 Plus Titanium certification levels.
 The most efficient (and most expensive) Titanium tier offers more than 90% energy efficiency.

-The 80 plus bronze, silver, gold, platinum and titanium ratings have 2 to 3 percent efficiency gains between tiers, starting with bronze at 82 percent, and titanium having 92% efficiency, though that comes with a price.
-Modular power supplies can reduce cable clutter in the PC case, and can make wiring components and cable management easier.
-And note that CPU and PCI 6+2 connectors may look the same, but they won't fit each other's sockets.

 #### Power Supply Design
-Below is a table covering the different pros and cons between the three PSU design types on the market.
+There are three types of PSUs on the market: Full Modular, Semi Modular, and Non Modular.
+Below is a table covering the different pros and cons between them.

 | | Full Modular| Semi Modular | Non Modular|
 |----|----|----|----|